chr-1x/hmh_bot/README.md

 If you should need to find out who is running a particular instance of the bot, use `!owner` in chat.

+For help setting up the config, have a look at `Setup.md`

 Libraries
 ---
 Robot requires the following libraries to be installed: willie, arrow, parsedatetime, and sqlobject